ageron/handson-ml2/docker/README.md

 # Hands-on Machine Learning in Docker

 This is the Docker configuration which allows you to run and tweak the book's notebooks without installing any dependencies on your machine!<br/>
-OK, any except `docker`.
-With `docker-compose`.
-Well, you may also want `make` (but it is only used as thin layer to call a few simple `docker-compose` commands, so it is optional).
+OK, any except `docker` and `docker-compose`.

 ## Prerequisites

-As stated, the two things you need are `docker` and `docker-compose`.

-Follow the instructions on [Install Docker](https://docs.docker.com/engine/installation/) and [Install Docker Compose](https://docs.docker.com/compose/install/) for your environment if you haven't got `docker` already.
+Follow the instructions on [Install Docker](https://docs.docker.com/engine/installation/) and [Install Docker Compose](https://docs.docker.com/compose/install/) for your environment if you haven't got `docker` and `docker-compose` already.

 Some general knowledge about `docker` infrastructure might be useful (that's an interesting topic on its own) but is not strictly *required* to just run the notebooks.